AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/clientlibs.md

 ## Creating Client-Side Library Folders {#creating-clientlib-folders}

 Client libraries must be located under `/apps`.
-This is in order to better isolate code from content and configuration.
+This rule necessary to better isolate code from content and configuration.

 In order for the client libraries under `/apps` to be accessible, a proxy servelt is used.
 The ACLs are still enforced on the client library folder, but the servlet allows for the content to be read via `/etc.clientlibs/` if the `allowProxy` property is set to `true`.